Dr Chrissi Nerantzi

 In my doctoral studies, I used phenomenography to explore the variations of the lived experience of open learners who were learning collaboratively in open cross-institutional professional development courses.
 Through this study I discovered new insights into the patterns and nature of collaborative learning and developed an empirical design framework for cross-boundary collaborative open learning.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

-- PhD in Open education, Edinburgh Napier University
+- PhD in Open cross-boundary collaborative learning, Edinburgh Napier University

 - MSc in Blended and Online Education, Edinburgh Napier University